-- 8.1 The Head Teacher monitors the effectiveness of this policy on a regular basis, reports to the Governing body, and, if necessary, makes recommendations for further improvements. - 8.2 The school keeps records of incidents of misbehaviour.
+- 8.1 The Head Teacher monitors the effectiveness of this policy on a regular basis, reports to the Governing body, and, if necessary, makes recommendations for further improvements.
+Any significant behaviour incidents will be brought to the Community Committee. - 8.2 The school keeps records of incidents of misbehaviour on CPOMs.